 Changes to the Common Rule and Implementation at UNC Charlotte

-Revisions to the federal regulations for the protection of human subjects in research (45 CFR 46) were issued in January 2017.
-The changes to the regulations were expected to take effect on January 19, 2018, but have been delayed until January 21, 2019.
+Revisions to the federal regulations for the protection of human subjects in research (45 CFR 46) took effect in January 2019.

 The following highlight some of the significant changes.